JCMSK/guidelines-obsolete/README.md

 ### Data types
-In our pipelines, we mainly use: 3D image volumes, point clouds, and meshes.
+In our pipelines, we mainly use: 3D image volumes, meshes, and point clouds.
 Here are our conventions:

 | data type | data representation      | file format  |